electron/governance/playbooks/responses/not-an-issue.md

-GitHub issues are for feature requests and bug reports, questions about using Electron or code assistance requests should be directed to the [community](https://github.com/electron/electron#community).
+The Electron team uses its issues for tracking feature requests and bug reports.

+Please visit https://github.com/electron/electron#community for a list of resources that are better oriented for questions and help.
+Thank you!